karan236/Algorithm-Visualizer/README.md

 ## Contribution:
-*Feel free to add some code, simply clone the repo and send us a pull request*
+*Feel free to add some code, send us a pull request*